faizan8092/faizan8092/README.md

 <h1 align="center">Hi 👋, I'm Md Faizan</h1>
 <h3 align="center">Software Development Engineer in Test (SDET)</h3>
+<h3 align="left">About Me</h3>
+<p align="left">An enthusiastic Software Development Engineer in Test (SDET) with a strong foundation in Java, JavaScript, and the basics of Python, I am passionate about delivering high-quality software solutions.
+With a keen eye for detail and a commitment to excellence, al testing and have expertise in web automation frameworks such as Selenium and Cypress, as well as API testing with Postman and Rest Assured.
+I am also proficient in mobile testing with Appium, and CI/CD tool Jenkins.
+I am dedicated to continuous learning and staying up-to-date with the latest industry trends and best practices.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=faizan8092&label=Profile%20views&color=0e75b6&style=flat" alt="faizan8092" /> </p>